NeowayLabs/klb/README.md

 data:    User name                   : <your email address>
 data:
 info:    account show command OK
 ```

 In the output above, `ID` is the `AZURE_SUBSCRIPTION_ID` and `Tenant ID`
 is the `AZURE_TENANT_ID`.
 The values of `AZURE_CLIENT_ID` and
 `AZURE_CLIENT_SECRET` came from a previously created service principal.
 To create a simple service principal to authenticate in the API,
-follow the steps below:
+follow these steps below.

-The command below create a service principal called `klb-sp-tests`
+The following command will create a service principal called `klb-sp-tests`
 with a password of your choice.
 This password will be the value of
 `AZURE_CLIENT_SECRET` environment variable.